 Nikki, never being one for patience, grew tired of waiting.
 “This is bullshit!
 I’m going to set that girl straight.”

-Harvey immediately went into the store and grabbed the phone.
+Harvey went into the store and grabbed the phone.
 “Robert, you might want to get out here.
 The shit’s hitting the fan.”

 Nikki parked her car and marched down the dirt drive and went barreling into the cabin without even considering knocking.
 What she didn’t know was the horror into which she would be marching.